 All of these reflections took no more than 5 minutes, as did my wait for my French fries, but that moment in line had radically altered how I would spend much of my remaining professional life.
 The rapidity of that insight, one for which I had not even been searching, was such that I have always considered the ULAT project to be a gift of God to my family and me.
 I could not immediately begin in the pursuit of that vision, because I still lacked the tools and knowledge to make the ULAT a reality.
-I still had to teach myself HTML, how to use PowerPoint, how to digitalize images and edit them, as well as learn about sound recording and its editing.
+I still had to teach myself HTML, how to use PowerPoint, how to create videos, how to digitalize images and edit them, as well as learn about sound recording and its editing.
 Most of all, however, I needed time.

 Bringing it all home

 We finally moved home to the U.S. in 1998, penniless, but 7 children richer.
 Our initial rather desperate circumstances in the rural “Thumb” region of Michigan were not conducive to devoting hours and hours to curriculum creation.
-Having gone there to help provide urgent care for an extended family member, we found ourselves in a remote area where there was no need of foreign language teachers.
+Having gone there to help provide urgent care for an extended family member, we found ourselves in a remote area where there was no need for foreign language teachers.
 As we struggled to make ends meet, I worked full-time on a dairy farm, at the age of 47, helping milk 900 cows a day during a 12-hour shift, while earning $7.00 an hour, primarily so that I could earn medical benefits so that our ninth child could be born in a hospital.
-One year, eleven of us lived on $10,000.
+One of those years, eleven of us lived on $10,000.
 When, after three years in the country I was able to return to language teaching in Lansing, Michigan, after a hiatus of 19 years, I was finally able to begin putting the nascent ULAT into daily use in the classroom, culling out what did not work and seeing if the program had any validity.